Ingrid Felipe: Political career

 In addition, she was elected as the second deputy of the Landeshauptmann, and is therefore the first member of the Tyrolean Greens and the second woman in this office.

 On 19 February 2016, she was elected deputy party chairman of the Austrian Greens.
 She is thus the successor of Maria Vassilakou, who previously resigned.
 At the extraordinary congress in Linz, she was officially elected on 25 June 2017, with 93.7% of the votes.
 However, she did not lead her party as the top candidate in the national elections.
 Ulrike Lunacek, who was also confirmed in Linz with 96.5%, was the leading candidate instead.

 After the National Council election, which ended in October 2017 with her party being voted out from the parliament, Felipe resigned from her function as chairwoman of the Greens two days later.

+Post-political career

+In December 2022, Ingrid Felipe was appointed to the board of directors of the German (then-)railway infrastructure manager DB Netz.
+Upon the merger of DB Netz and DB Station&Service into DB InfraGO, Felipe became the head of its Infrastructure Planning and Projects department.

 Personal life

 Ingrid Felipe lives as a single mother with her son in Rum.